-I. Expertise and Experience (Goal 1)
+I. Expertise and Experience (Goal 1 on page 5)

 - a.
 Indicate prior knowledge and experience by describing activities similar in scope and type to those called for in the goals and objectives of this NOFO/RFP. - b.
-Describe how experiences will contribute to the success of this project if you are awarded the grant. - c.
+Describe the role of the project director. - c.
+Describe the roles of staff hired under this grant. - d.
+Describe how the project director will maintain communication with ISBE. - e.
+Describe how experiences will contribute to the success of this project if you are awarded the grant. - f.
 Describe the organizational capacity to provide resources and materials to LEAs and other child referral agencies.

 II.
-Project Personnel (Goal 1)
+Project Personnel (Goal 1 on page 5)